platformsh/platformsh-docs/docs/src/gettingstarted/introduction/own-code/cli-install.md

 1. **Install the CLI**

-    In your terminal run the following command depending on your operating system:
+    In your terminal, run the following command depending on your operating system:

 {{< codetabs >}}
 ---
-title=OSX or Linux
+title=Linux/macOS
 file=none
 highlight=bash
 markdownify=false